ring-lang/ring/extensions/tutorial/sumlist/README.md

 In this extension we learn how to create a C function that sum list of numbers.

-This extension in an update to the (sayhello) extension in : ring/extensions/tutorial/sayhello folder
+This extension is an update to the (sayhello) extension in : ring/extensions/tutorial/sayhello folder

 In mylib.c we update the file to add